timfuhrmann/spotify-rooms/README.md

-"Live Music for Spotify" is a full stack hobby project realizing an in rooms organized application for strangers or friends to meet and listen to music, using **Next.js**, **Golang**, a **Redis** in-memory database connected via **WebSocket** to "broadcast" music to active rooms.
+"Live Music for Spotify" is a full stack fun project (originally to play with Golang for the first time) about an in rooms organized application for strangers or friends to meet and listen to music, using **Next.js**, **Golang**, a **Redis** in-memory database connected via **WebSocket** to "broadcast" music to active rooms.

 Check it out: https://spotify-rooms.vercel.app/

 ![Preview](frontend/public/preview-room.png)

-- Login using Spotify's refreshable user authorization
-- Application separated in rooms
-- A room contains a playlist and an active song
-- User can add songs to playlist which will be played consecutively
-- **Result:** everybody within a room is listening to the same song at the same time

 ## Frontend
 - Typescript